-Without such health avenues for self-expression, many people will turn to unhealthy ways to express their thoughts and emotions.
+Without such healthy avenues for self-expression, many people will turn to unhealthy ways to express their thoughts and emotions.
 For example, many people that don’t have a healthy form of self-expression exhibit anger, depression, and/or anxiety.

 Others may even turn to substance misuse.
 Because art and music therapy is a tool that can help prevent people from turning to unhealthy behavior patterns such as the misuse of substances, many rehab centers incorporate art and music therapy into their addiction treatment programs.

-Self Expression Through Art and Music Therapy During Addiction Treatment
+Self-expression Through Art and Music Therapy During Addiction Treatment

 Many people may assume that drugs and music always coincide due to pop culture and the misuse of drugs by rock artists, rappers, etc. In reality, though, music is a great tool to use to deter substance use.
-This is because music is a therapeutic tool that can help individuals express themselves and find their own identity.
+This is because music is a therapeutic tool that can help individuals express themselves and find their own identities.

 Finding one’s own identity through music and self-expression can help deter someone from using substances for several reasons.
 One of these reasons is that healthy forms of self-expression, such as playing, singing, or making music, can be used as coping skills to help manage addiction triggers.